 Helen Frankenthaler (1928–2011) was one of the most significant American artists of the twentieth century.
 A key member of the second generation of abstract expressionist painters, she made a major contribution to the subsequent development of abstract painting with works acclaimed for their bold forms and colours.

 As a new year-long display of her work opens at Tate Modern, this is a unique opportunity to hear a panel discussion exploring Frankenthaler’s life, work and legacy.
-Contributors include the art historian Briony Fer, and the discussion is chaired by Mark Godfrey, Senior Curator of International Art at Tate Modern.
+Contributors include the art historian Briony Fer, the artist and Chairman of the Helen Frankenthaler Foundation Clifford Ross, and the curator and Executive Director of the Helen Frankenthaler Foundation Elizabeth Smith.
+The discussion will be chaired by Mark Godfrey, Senior Curator of International Art at Tate Modern.

 A display of Helen Frankenthaler’s work opens at Tate Modern on 15 November 2019.
 Works lent by the Helen Frankenthaler Foundation, New York.